 It’s important to discuss in advance how you want your child to be cared for with both the nanny and the other family.
 Your philosophies regarding discipline, feeding, playtime, sleep, etc. may be aligned with the other family or they may be somewhat different.
 If the gap in your approach is too wide, it may be difficult for your nanny to accommodate both family’s wishes.

 What happens when one or both of the families has another baby?
 Is the nanny comfortable with caring for more children?
 Can the schedules for the older kids accommodate the baby?
 Some families find that they have to give up their nanny share when a new baby arrives because the logistics become too difficult or the responsibilities become too much for the nanny.
 You can also try to discuss this scenario in advance to get a sense of each other’s comfort levels.

 The key to success

 The key to success in a nanny share is ultimately lots of communication and honesty.
 The more you can cover in advance of any conflict, the easier the relationship will be.
-Many families who have had great experiences with nanny shares, and many who have horror stories.
-Do your research, trust your gut and then communicate as much as possible and hopefully everything will work out for the best.
+Many families have great experiences with nanny shares, while some do not.
+Do your research, trust your gut and then communicate as much as possible to pave the way for a great experience.

-If you feel that organizing a nanny share is too much work or too inconvenient, or you can’t seem to find the right family or nanny to do the share with, you might want to consider other alternatives like getting your own nanny, or hosting an au pair.
-Au pairs can often compete with the rates of nanny shares, depending on the number of hours of childcare you need.
-In addition to being affordable, au pairs can provide more benefits including flexibility and cultural exchange.
+If you feel that organizing a nanny share is too much work or too inconvenient, or you can’t seem to find the right family or nanny to do the share with, you may want to consider other childcare alternatives like hiring your own nanny, or hosting an au pair.
+The cost of au pair childcare is competitive with the rates of nanny shares, depending on the number of hours of childcare you need.
+In addition to being affordable, au pairs provide flexibility in scheduling and cultural exchange.
 In the end, the highest priority is finding the right match for your family.